 Like elsewhere in America, most people in West New York use a private automobile to get to work.
 But notably, a substantial number of West New York‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The education level of West New York citizens is a little higher than the average for US cities and towns: 24.35% of adults in West New York have at least a bachelor's degree.
+The education level of West New York citizens is substantially higher than the typical US community, as 30.15% of adults in West New York have at least a bachelor's degree.

-The per capita income in West New York in 2010 was $26,081, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $104,324 for a family of four.
+The per capita income in West New York in 2018 was $29,170, which is low income relative to New Jersey, and middle income relative to the rest of the US.
+This equates to an annual income of $116,680 for a family of four.
 However, West New York contains both very wealthy and poor people as well.

 West New York is an extremely ethnically-diverse town.
 The people who call West New York home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in West New York, accounting for 78.52% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in West New York, accounting for 77.32% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of West New York residents report their race to be White, followed by Asian.
-Important ancestries of people in West New York include German, Irish, English, and Polish.
+Important ancestries of people in West New York include Italian, Irish, German, Russian, and French.

 The most common language spoken in West New York is Spanish.
-Other important languages spoken here include English and Other Asian languages.
+Other important languages spoken here include English and Langs. of India.